DanielKrawisz/bmagent/README.md

 Due to the sensitive nature of these private keys, they are stored encrypted on disk using a key derived from the passphrase.

-bmclient is not a network node and requires connection to a running instance of bmd using JSON-RPC over websockets.
+bmagent is not a network node and requires connection to a running instance of bmd using JSON-RPC over websockets.
 Full bmd installation instructions can be found [here](https://github.com/monetas/bmd).

 No graphical frontends are planned as of right now.
-All communication between the user and bmclient can be done using IMAP/SMTP or JSON-RPC over websockets for the more advanced users or use cases.
+All communication between the user and bmagent can be done using IMAP/SMTP or JSON-RPC over websockets for the more advanced users or use cases.

 ## Installation